open-telemetry/semantic-conventions/docs/attributes-registry/feature-flag.md

 ---

-`feature_flag.evaluation.value_type` has the following list of well-known values.
+`feature_flag.evaluation.value.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|